webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 By using each other, the modules form a graph (`ModuleGraph`).

 Usually, modules don't exist by themselves and combine into chunks.
-Chunks combine into chunk groups and form a graph (`ChunkGraph`) because interconnected through modules.
+Chunks combine into chunk groups and form a graph (`ChunkGraph`) interconnected through modules.
 When you describe an entry point - under the hood, you create a chunk group with one chunk.

 __./webpack.config.js__